ICRE’s current projects span a range of topics

 CodeRVA Regional Magnet School

-CodeRVA Regional High School is a computer-science-themed magnet school that opened in Richmond, Virginia, in 2017, supported by a four-year federal Magnet Schools Assistance Program (MSAP) grant.
-The school enrolls students from 15 central Virginia school divisions by means of a weighted random lottery admissions process, designed to increase equity in terms of access to the education it offers, and to ensure that the student body reflects the demographic composition of participating divisions.
-The evaluation, led by Amy Corning, included research to support the school’s program implementation and development, as well as a quasi-experiment that leveraged the school’s lottery admissions process and data from the Virginia Longitudinal Data System to assess impact by comparing outcomes for admitted and non-admitted students.
+Code RVA Regional High School logo - various color horizontal linesCodeRVA Regional High School, a computer-science-themed magnet school in Richmond, Virginia, opened in 2017, through the support of a four-year federal Magnet Schools Assistance Program (MSAP) grant.
+The school enrolls students from 15 central Virginia school divisions, selected through a weighted random lottery admissions process designed to increase equity in terms of access to the education it offers and ensure that the student body reflects the demographics of participating divisions.
+The evaluation, led by Amy Corning, supported program implementation and development, and included a quasi-experimental study that used the lottery process and data from the Virginia Longitudinal Data System to compare outcomes for admitted and non-admitted students.

 Corning, A, Broda, M.D., Lucas, B., Becker, J.D, & Bae, C.L.
 (2023).
 An inclusive school for computer science: Evaluating early impact with propensity score matching.
 Studies in Educational Evaluation, 79. https://doi.org/10.1016/j.stueduc.2023.101293